Transposition of the great arteries

 What you can do

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask the health care provider.

 - What treatments are available, and which do you recommend?

-- Will my child have any activity restrictions?
+- Are there any activity restrictions?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment anytime you don't understand something.
+In addition to the questions that you've prepared to ask your health care provider, don't hesitate to ask questions during your appointment if you don't understand something.